Lower Rates Are Prompting Changes

 Recapture Rates

-Recapture rates are declining, so many mortgage services
+Recapture rates are declining, so many mortgage servicers

 are making their case directly to the borrower.